Difference Between RS256 and HS256 JWT Signing Algorithms

 A JWT is a “compact, URL-safe means of representing claims to be transferred between two parties” (RFC-7519).
 It’s a base-64 encoded token composed of three parts: a header, a payload, and a signature.
 The header specifies the type and signing algorithm.
 The payload includes the data (or claims) being passed.
 The signature allows the consumer of the JWT to validate that it hasn’t been tampered with.

-The JWT signature allows its recipient to validate that it hasn’t been manipulated.
+The JWT signature allows its recipient to validate that it has not been manipulated.
 To generate a signature, the JWT issuer uses a signing algorithm.
 There are several algorithm options, but the most common are RS256 (RSA Signature with SHA-256) and HS256 (HMAC with SHA-256).
 The key difference between these two algorithms is that RS256 is asymmetric, and HS256 is symmetric.

 RS256